Updated: Aug 26

 Dr Robin Russell-Jones; Marlow Energy Group June 2020

 The term carbon footprint is the total amount of carbon dioxide plus other greenhouse gases (GHG’s) released into the atmosphere as a result of a defined human activity.
 It may be applied to an individual, a business, a town, a country, a product or a process, and it is expressed in tonnes of carbon dioxide equivalent, written Tonnes CO2 e.
-The term “Other greenhouse gases” includes methane (CH4), nitrous oxide (N20), and ozone (O3) as well as trace gases such as chlorofluorocarbons (CFC’s).
+“Other greenhouse gases” includes methane (CH4), nitrous oxide (N20), and ozone (O3) as well as trace gases such as chlorofluorocarbons (CFC’s).

 However this figure does not give the entire picture as shipping and international aviation is not counted in the Carbon Inventory.
-The National Inventory also excludes imported goods, such as processed food, clothes and electronics.
-It also excludes construction materials such as steel and cars manufactured abroad.
+The National Inventory also excludes imported goods, such as processed food, clothes and electronics, plus construction materials such as steel and cars manufactured abroad.
 Any industrial process has a carbon footprint, and the carbon emissions used to manufacture a particular product is known as the “embedded carbon”.
 Over the past 30 years the manufacturing sector in the UK has shrunk, whilst the services sector has expanded.
-This means that materials and goods that were previously produced by industries based in the UK are now imported from abroad, and do not feature in the UKs carbon inventory.
+This means that materials and goods that were previously produced by industries based in the UK are now imported from abroad, and do not feature in the UK’s carbon inventory.
 Thus the overseas component of the UK’s overall carbon footprint has increased from 14% in 1990 to 46% today (http://wwf.org.uk/carbon-report-2020).
-In addition aviation, which accounts for 13% of the UK’s carbon emissions is also excluded from the National Carbon Inventory.
+This is why Greta Thunberg has described Britain’s accounting of its carbon emissions as “creative”.

-Let us return to the figure of 8 tonnes CO2 e which represents the annual carbon footprint of the average UK individual.
+Let us return to the figure of 10 tonnes CO2 e which represents the actual annual carbon footprint of the average UK individual.
 If we want to break it down into its individual components, then we need to make a series of assumptions.
 For example 1.5 tonnes can be attributed to driving, if we assume that the average individual drives 8000 miles per annum in a medium-sized car running on petrol or diesel.
 0.5 tonnes can be attributed to air travel, though this will vary widely depending on an individual’s income.
 Another 1.5 tonnes can be attributed to energy consumption in the home.
 This assumes 4,200 kWh of electricity use each year and 12,000 kWh of natural gas. https://www.climatestewards.org/resources/duplo-footprint/

 Flying, driving and home energy consumption are all carbon intensive activities which individuals can control easily by holidaying in the UK, driving less or turning down the thermostat.
 They are sometimes referred to as “Direct Emissions”, but they are true only for the year in which they are calculated.
 The development of renewable energy and the introduction of electric vehicles will alter the overall figures significantly, and even more so for an individual who chooses greener options.

 Another 2.5 tonnes is accounted for by the food we eat.
 This is because food is a product with a carbon footprint, which includes methane from cattle and other ruminants.
 Methane is also released from paddy fields abroad when growing rice etc. Other carbon-intensive agricultural practices includes the use of ammonia-based fertiliser to grow grain.
 Ammonia generates nitrous oxide, a greenhouse gas responsible for approximately 7% of global warming.
 The carbon footprint of food also includes the contribution to carbon emissions from transporting food around the country, which can be virtually eliminated by buying food locally.
-Flying food in from abroad makes even less sense but is not included in the UK’s carbon inventory !
+Flying food in from abroad makes even less sense but again, this is not included in the UK’s carbon inventory.

 Diet can make a large difference to a person’s carbon footprint.
 For individuals with a high consumption of meat, the figure is 2.6 tonnes CO2 e.
 The amount falls to 2.0 tonnes for medium meat-eaters, 1.7 tonnes for low meat-eaters, 1.43 tonnes for fish eaters, 1.39 tonnes for vegetarians , and 1.0 tonnes for vegans.
-So even though the carbon embedded in food is outside our direct control, individuals can still reduce their carbon footprint by making dietary and life-style choices.
+So even though the carbon embedded in food is outside our direct control, individuals can still reduce their carbon footprint by making dietary and other life-style choices.

 Consumerism can be defined as a process in which people borrow money they don’t have, to buy products they don’t need, to impress people they don’t know.
 The solution is to only buy what you need and aim to Re-use Recycle and Repair..
-In other words spend less and keep longer.
-The phrase, “Re-use Recycle and Repair” is relevant in this context.
+In other words spend less and keep items for longer.

 Marlow’s Carbon Footprint

 Income is strongly related to carbon emissions.
 Globally the richest 10 per cent of the world’s population are responsible for half of all carbon emissions world-wide.
 A study by the Joseph Rowntree Foundation in 2013 found that direct carbon emissions from the richest households in the UK were three times that of the poorest. https://www.cse.org.uk/downloads/file/project_paper_1_household-emissions-distribution.pdf

 Marlow is an affluent town in the top wealth decile (ie top 10%) for the UK.
 It is also located near to major airports around London.
 It is likely therefore that Marlovians have a larger carbon footprint than the average UK citizen, and that air travel and consumerism contribute disproportionately to their carbon emissions.
 This is shown in the two pie diagrams comparing the average UK citizen with the carbon footprint of a Marlovian with the proviso that the latter figures are guestimates as we currently lack reliable data for Marlow residents.

-The size of the pie indicates that the carbon footprint of individuals in Marlow is one third higher than the average UK citizen.
+The diagrams indicate that the carbon footprint of an individual in Marlow is thirty per cent bigger than the average UK citizen.
 By and large the housing stock is traditional and poorly insulated with relatively few smaller dwellings such as flats, so energy consumption in the home will be above average, Similarly Marlow is poorly served by public transport, so a disproportionate number of Marlow resident are car-owners.
 However the increased carbon footprint is also due a greater disposable income leading to greater consumption and more frequent holidays abroad.
 By contrast Marlovians are probably more environmentally aware than the average UK citizen, so we surmise that food makes a lesser contribution due to vegetarian or vegan diets, and the commendable activities of TTM in encouraging the purchase of locally sourced food.